-Orphan's pension: Lm 14.91 a week is paid for each orphan younger than age 16; Lm 33.83 for each orphan between ages 16 and 21, provided the orphan is not gainfully employed.
-If the orphan is gainfully employed but gross earnings are less than the minimum wage, then the allowance is reduced to make total income from the allowance and gross earnings equal to the national minimum weekly wage (Lm 57.88).
+Orphan's pension: \in 46.82 a week is paid for each orphan younger than age 16; \in 83.86 is paid for each orphan between ages 16 and 21 who is not in gainful employment.
+If the orphan is gainfully employed but gross earnings are less than the minimum wage, the allowance is reduced to make the combined income from the allowance and gross earnings equal to the national minimum weekly wage (\in 142.39).